 The others stopped in their tracks, gaping at the imposing creature; even Tai momentarily forgot his melancholy.
 Kari gasped and squeezed Poromon.
 "Is that… Veemon?!" she asked.

 "Yeah…" Izzy said, his mind cramping.
-Somehow the unconventional Paildramon had Digivolved into a Mega-level creature?
-How could that have happened?
+Somehow the unconventional Paildramon had Digivolved into a Mega-level creature.

-Davis looked his new partner over again, then bared his teeth at Jachomon.
-Now it was their turn.
-"Get 'er!" he declared.
+Davis looked his new partner over again, then bared his teeth at Jachomon; it was their turn.
+"Get 'er!" he yelled.